-Getting a Virginia DUI license suspension can make life very difficult because safe and affordable public transportation is lacking in many towns.
+Getting a Virginia DUI license suspension can make life very difficult because safe and affordable public transportation is lacking in many areas.
+So you want to be able to reinstate your license after a DUI as quickly as possible.
 Convicted drivers must wait out the entire suspension period and satisfy all state requirements before restoring their Virginia driving privileges.
 Here’s what to know about getting your license reinstated after a DUI violation in Virginia.

 Virginia DUI Convictions: Reinstatement Requirements